edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

 technologies that (prematurely) claimed to address their health issues.
 In parallel, there would be press releases and newspaper articles about the legitimate science behind the development of these technologies.
-It would not be unsurprising then if many people started to buy these products and assume that they were important in their lives.
+It would not be surprising then if many people started to buy these products and assume that they were important in their lives.

 To the scientists involved there was somehow no conflict between